 All defendants under the age of 18 are youths for the purposes of the jurisdiction of the courts and the presumption is that youths should be dealt with by a specially constituted youth court, which is a court of summary jurisdiction.

-The youth court is like the Magistrates’ court in that it is a court of summary jurisdiction.
+This court is like the Magistrates’ court in that it is a court of summary jurisdiction.
 However, the courtroom and the proceedings are modified to take account of the age group with which the court is dealing.
-The layout of the courtroom which is less formal than its adult counterpart; tables are usually used instead of rows of imposing benches, there are also reporting restrictions in a youth court.
+The layout of the courtroom which is less formal than its adult counterpart; tables are usually used instead of rows of imposing benches, there are also reporting restrictions in a court.

 The only reasons a youth case will go to the Crown Court is if the defendant is co-accused with an adult, or if the defendant is charged with a “grave crime.”
-A “grave crime” is an offence which carries a possible maximum sentence of 14 years or more, and the Court rules that the maximum sentence in the Youth Court would not be sufficient.
+A “grave crime” is an offence which carries a possible maximum sentence of 14 years or more, and the Court rules that the maximum sentence in the Court would not be sufficient.